Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Extension of diffeomorphisms and change of variables

 The interest of~\eqref{sys-cyl1} lies in the fact that the space domains domains~$\Omega_s^\pm$ are time-independent.
-The price to pay is the nonlinear aspect of the operators above with respect to~$X$.
+The price to pay is the nonlinear operators with respect to~$X$ that appear above.
+Recall that $\Delta_{\Gamma_s} \Id = [p_s]n_s$, where $p_s^\pm$ are the constant static pressures introduced in Lemma~\ref{lemma-Temam}.
 Further, we introduce the following unknowns: